Research Paper By Linda Mueller

 - A positive challenge: The coach will challenge the trailing spouse to be accountable and move forward.
 With a great deal of free time and a lack of focus, one could easily begin to wax poetically about the future yet not make progress.
 The coach will ensure action.
 Push the trailing spouse to take risks and achieve goals.
 Coaches have a variety of tools from the Wheel of Life to strengths assessments to visualization to help trailing spouses develop and refine goals, as well as to achieve them.

-A well-trained and experienced coach can help a trailing spouse believe that she can live her new life in a positive and productive manner that she finds personally fulfilling despite the challenges faced.
-The coach can offer not only support by creating an honest, safe and non-judgmental space, but also refer the trailing spouse to other professionals, if needed.
+A well-trained and experienced coach can help a trailing spouse believe that she can live her new life positively and productively that she finds personally fulfilling despite the challenges faced.
+The coach can offer not only to support by creating an honest, safe, and non-judgmental space but also to refer the trailing spouse to other professionals if needed.
 At the expense of a failed assignment, there is justification for the host company to provide a stipend to the wife to pay the relatively minimal expense of coaching fees.
 If the trailing spouse has a positive experience, the likelihood of the expat employee succeeding is greatly improved.

 Chalre Associates (2012).
 Reasons for Expat Failure.
 Retrieved on April 30, 2012, from http://www.chalre.com/hiring_managers/reasons_expat_failure.htm

 Macionis, John, and Linda Gerber.
 (2010).
 Sociology (7th edition).
 Toronto: Pearson Canada Inc.